moq-wg/moq-transport/draft-lcurley-warp.md

 This can be useful when the sender does not support stream prioritization.

 ## Relays
-Warp encodes the delivery information for each stream via a `HEADERS` frame ({{headers}}).
+Warp encodes the delivery information for each stream via segment headers.
-This MUST be at the start of each stream so it is easy for a relay to parse.

 A relay SHOULD prioritize streams ({{prioritization}}) based on the delivery order.
 A relay MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.